 |Day 5.
 Facheca.

 Charming casa rural in this quiet village.
-Your hostess is famous for her cookery will make you feel as if you were at home.
+Your lovely hostess will make you feel as if you were at home.
 French spoken.

 |Day 6.
 Castells de Castells.

 Comfortable and welcoming hotel with good views of the mountains, a busy restaurant and a spa- sauna (not included) English spoken.